The 2018 SBCS Careers Forum was held on 5th of December in The Octagon, QMUL, UK

 The 2014 SBCS Careers Forum, The Octagon, 12th November, 2-7pm (shortened version)

 From 2 to 7 pm in The Octagon with a networking/drinks reception 5 to 7pm, led by The Alumni Office.

 This year’s Forum talks were, once again, very well attended.
 The first set of talks consisted of parallel sessions; in the Octagon, Dr Maya Mendiratta, the Careers centre’s consultant specific to our School, SBCS, gave a vivid and succinct account, to a full audience, of the expected traits desirable in a strong Ph.D. candidate.
 Elsewhere, a session was held regarding “Routes into Teaching”, with speakers from Teach First, Ark Schools and the Royal Society of Chemistry.

 A second series of talks was based around (i) two SBCS alumni’s career progressions; one graduating from Molecular Biology in 1989 (medical marketing) and, more recently, Biomedical Sciences (medical information), followed by (ii) a presentation given by a representative of inVentiv Health Europe (clinical trials).
-From 4.30 pm a ‘panel’ provided for detailed insights into the careers of three alumni – Jade Lam of The Priory hospital and her NHS work; Dr Mark Klewpatinond, early to mid-career with ExxonMobil, and Dr Charles van Heyningen, a recently retired Clinical Pathologist.
+From 4.30 pm an alumni ‘panel’ provided detailed insights – Jade Lam of The Priory hospital; Dr Mark Klewpatinond, ExxonMobil, and Dr Charles van Heyningen, a recently retired Clinical Pathologist.

 During the alumni reception, from 5 pm, our speakers were joined by local academics from SBCS, many exceptional alumni and additional employers, as well as representatives from professional bodies (e.g. The Royal Society of Biology (a big thank you to Lily and Amy!) / Royal Society of Chemistry), and other universities (UCL/Imperial).
 Professor Matthew Evans, Head of School, delivered a well-received vote of thanks - acknowledging our guests, employers and alumni, whilst conveying our appreciation to all of the event’s organisers.
 Later, a networking session and workshop specific to our QMUL STEM PhD students was held by Dr. Tracy Bussoli of the Careers centre.

 The Inaugural SBCS Careers and Partnerships Forum was held on 13th November 2013 (shortened version)